 One way that owners can combat these problems is to provide them with high-quality foods.
 A great diet can help to minimize health concerns and give them the fuel they need to thrive.

-Here's a quick overview of the recommended formula's.
+Here's a quick overview of the recommended / best dog food for Dachshunds

 How Much Food Does a Dachshund Need?